With spring warming, snakes are moving and Daniel Sollenberger’s phone is ringing.

-- Remember that snakes are predators that feed on rodents, insects and even other snakes.
+- Remember that snakes are predators that feed on small mammals, amphibians, insects and even other snakes.
 There is no need to fear non-venomous snakes.
-Also, Georgia’s native non-venomous species are protected by state law, and the imperiled eastern indigo snake is federally protected.
+Also, Georgia’s native non-venomous species are protected by state law, and one – the eastern indigo – is federally protected.

-- If a clearly identified venomous snake is in an area where it represents a danger to people or pets, consult georgiawildlife.com/nuisancewildlife for a list of private wildlife removal specialists.
-Most bites occur when a snake is cornered or captured, and defending itself.
+- If a clearly identified venomous snake is in an area where it represents a danger to people or pets, consult georgiawildlife.com/preventing-wildlife-conflicts for a list of private wildlife removal specialists.
+Most bites occur when a snake is cornered or captured and defending itself.

-Non-venomous snakes such as scarlet kingsnake, eastern hognose and watersnake species are frequently confused with their venomous counterparts—coral snakes, rattlesnakes and water moccasins, respectively.
-While pit vipers, which include all venomous species native to Georgia except for coral snakes, are often identified by their broad, triangular-shaped heads, many non-venomous snakes flatten their heads when threatened and may have color patterns similar to venomous species.
+Non-venomous snakes such as scarlet kingsnake, eastern hognose and watersnake species are frequently confused with their venomous counterparts – coral snakes, rattlesnakes and water moccasins, respectively.
+Although pit vipers, which include all venomous species native to Georgia except for coral snakes, are often identified by their broad, triangular-shaped heads, many non-venomous snakes flatten their heads when threatened, which can make their heads appear triangular-shaped.
+Also, some non-venomous species have color patterns similar to venomous snakes.

-The bottom line: Use caution around any unidentified snake.
+The bottom line: While it’s likely not venomous, use caution around any unidentified snake.
 For more on Georgia’s snakes, visit georgiawildlife.com/georgiasnakes.
-Also, “Amphibians and Reptiles of Georgia” (University of Georgia Press) is a comprehensive reference.
+“Amphibians and Reptiles of Georgia” (University of Georgia Press) also provides a comprehensive reference.

 - Baby snakes?
-Snakes such as earth and brown snake species are small and homeowners occasionally mistake them as juveniles.
+Snakes such as earth and brown snake species are small (usually less than 12 inches long) and homeowners occasionally mistake them as juveniles.
 The common concern here: Are the parents nearby?
-Yet while some species are live-bearers and some are egg-bearers, snakes do not exhibit parental care.
+Some snake species are live-bearers and some are egg-layers.
+But most snakes do not exhibit parental care.
 If there are parents, they are not watching over their offspring.

 - Prevention: To reduce the potential for snakes near your home, remove brush, log piles and other habitat features that attract mice, lizards and other animals on which snakes prey.